 Pablo Picasso, Joan Miró, Marc Chagall, Alexander Calder, Fernand Leger — these and many other great artists of the 20th centuries were actively involved in having their images translated into tapestry, which is simultaneously the most ancient and the most modern of art forms.

 The word “tapestry” once referred exclusively to the rich fabrics that adorned castles and palaces in the Middle Ages.
-Now, as more and more museums are developing collections of fabric art, the term is just as likely to connote modern master weavings by Chagall or Leger that adorn hotel lobbies and wineries, board rooms and penthouses, vacation homes and condominiums.
+Now, as more and more museums are developing collections of fabric art, the term is just as likely to connote modern master weavings by Frank Stella or Roy Lichtenstein that adorn hotel lobbies and wineries, board rooms and penthouses, vacation homes and condominiums.